 So, exactly how much nicotine is in one cigarette?
 It’s a simple question, right?

-Well, no. There is between 0.65 and 1 gram of tobacco in an average unlit cigarette, which includes somewhere between 7.5 and 13.4 milligrams of nicotine, according to testing done at the Behavioral Endocrinology Laboratory at Penn State University.
+Well, no. There is between 0.65 and 1 gram of tobacco in an average unlit cigarette, which includes somewhere between 7.5 and 13.4 milligrams of nicotine, according to testing done at Penn State University.
 Newport cigarettes had the most nicotine of any American brand tested, at 13.4 mg per cigarette.

 A Marlboro red contains 10.9 mg of nicotine, and the median of all the brands tested was 10.2 mg per cigarette.
 A separate study by Centers for Disease Control and Prevention (CDC) scientists shows that Newport and Marlboro brands contain about the same amount of nicotine (19.4 and 20.3 mg) per gram of tobacco.
 The mean nicotine content for all brands tested by the CDC was 19.2 mg per gram of tobacco.